heluxjs/helux/README.md

     );
 }

-//define setup，it will only been executed on time before first render, usually for defining some apis, the use can get them from ctx.settings. const setup = ctx=>{
+//define setup，it will only been executed before first render, usually for defining some effects or return methods, then user can get them from ctx.settings. const setup = ctx=>{
   const inc = () => {
     ctx.setState({ count: ctx.state.count + 1 });